pmahnke/stmgrts/_posts/2009/2009-07-16-event_reminder_live_longer_walk.md

     Get Spotted in Hyde Park this Sunday September 20<sup>th</sup> at 10.30.

-    More and more people are registering every day, so don’t miss out.
+    More and more people are registering every day, so don't miss out.

     Don't forget to wear something spotty.
 There's a magnificent prize for the person wearing the spottiest outfit.